 Instead of using needless exposition to show the events leading up to the opening, you drop the readers right into the midst of things beside the characters.
 This makes the story feel more real, urgent, and immediate, and makes us want to read more.

 Now that you’ve got a solid grasp on the in medias res literary definition, here are some opening scenes from works of literature to show you how it looks in practice.

 1. The Seven Deaths of Evelyn Hardcastle, by Stuart Turton

 “Anna!”
 I finish shouting, snapping my mouth shut in surprise.

 My mind has gone blank.
 I don’t know who Anna is or why I’m calling her name.
 I don’t even know how I got here.
 I’m standing in a forest, shielding my eyes from the spitting rain.
 My heart’s thumping, I reek of sweat, and my legs are shaking.
 I must have been running, but I can’t remember why.

-> What the what?!
+What the what?!
 Who’s Anna?
-Why has the protagonist been running?
+Why has the main character been running?
 Why can’t they remember anything that happened?

-> This opening section gives the reader a lot of information very quickly, while, conversely, offering more questions than answers.
-The distinctive word choice “finish” tells the reader that a pivotal moment has just ended, but the character has been dropped in at exactly the same moment as the reader.
+This opening scene gives the readers a lot of information very quickly, while, conversely, offering more questions than answers.
+The distinctive word choice “finish” tells the readers that a pivotal moment has just ended, but the character has been dropped in at exactly the same moment as the readers.
 They’ll have to put the pieces together side by side.

-> 2. “The Lime-Tree Bower My Prison,” by Samuel Taylor Coleridge
+2. “The Lime-Tree Bower My Prison,” by Samuel Taylor Coleridge